 U.S. Senate prepares to vote on one coronavirus aid package while working on another

-Congress scrambled to limit the economic damage of the coronavirus pandemic, with the Senate preparing to vote Wednesday on a $105 billion aid package and President Donald Trump pushing for a third, $1 trillion plan.
-The Republican-controlled Senate was expected to vote on a roughly $105 billion aid proposal passed by the House of Representatives that bolsters safety-net programs and provides free testing for the highly contagious coronavirus, which has killed more than 100 people across the United States.
+The U.S. Congress scrambled to limit the economic damage of the coronavirus pandemic, with the Senate preparing to vote on a $105 billion-plus aid package on Wednesday and President Donald Trump pushing for a third, $1 trillion plan.
+The Republican-controlled Senate is expected to vote on a proposal passed by the House of Representatives that bolsters safety-net programs and provides free testing for the highly contagious coronavirus, which has killed at least 118 people across the United States.

-The Democratic-controlled House passed the package by an overwhelming bipartisan margin on Saturday.
-Lawmakers were also strategizing how to limit their risk of becoming ill, with Senate Majority Leader Mitch McConnell saying he planned to double the amount of time to vote to limit the number of members in the chamber at any one time.
+House Democrats had concerns with some aspects that might not belong in a coronavirus bill, the House Democratic aide said, such as $291 million for the agency in charge of deporting illegal immigrants.
+Congress already approved a first $8.3 billion package in early March to boost the medical response to the pandemic.

-Congress quickly approved a first $8.3 billion package in early March to boost the medical response to the pandemic.
-Health officials have advised Americans to avoid non-essential travel and large gatherings in an effort to stop the spread of the coronavirus, which has infected more than 6,500 people across the country and killed at least 115.
+Health officials have advised Americans to avoid non-essential travel and large gatherings in an effort to stop the spread of the coronavirus.
+Lawmakers were also strategizing how to limit their own risk of becoming ill, with McConnell saying he planned to double the amount of time to vote to limit the number of members in the chamber at any one time.

-McConnell on Wednesday warned his fellow senators against congregating as they normally do during votes.
-"Come in and vote and leave," said McConnell, who also said that the Senate's typical 15-minute roll-call votes would be extended to 30 minutes so that members do not all rush into the chamber at once.
+On Wednesday, he warned his fellow senators against congregating as they normally do during votes.
+"Come in and vote and leave," said McConnell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)